jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.25 MultiscaleRoughnessSignature

-Calculates the surface roughness for points over a range of spatial scales.
+Calculates the surface roughness for points over a range of spatial scales..

 *Parameters*: